Saymos/wallet-extended/Cubeia Wallet Project Plan (1).markdown

 # CONTEXT IMPORTANT

-I’m a software developer with 6-7 years of Java experience, currently seeking a new job.
-I’ve been given this coding challenge by Cubeia, an iGaming company, as part of their hiring process.
-I’ll soon have a follow-up interview with Cubeia, potentially including a senior architect and a co-founder, so I want my solution to be robust, well-documented, and aligned with production-grade practices.
+I'm a software developer with 6-7 years of Java experience, currently seeking a new job.
+I've been given this coding challenge by Cubeia, an iGaming company, as part of their hiring process.
+I'll soon have a follow-up interview with Cubeia, potentially including a senior architect and a co-founder, so I want my solution to be robust, well-documented, and aligned with production-grade practices.
 My goal here is to use Cursor to generate almost all code with AI and then just review and ensure it looks good.
 My steps are to use this project plan to give proper context for the LLM and then use a well detailed task list for the LLM to follow.

 # Cubeia Wallet Project Plan